exo-docker/exo-smtp/README.md

 ## DKIM

-You activate DKIM header by using the following environment variables:
+You can activate DKIM signature by using the following environment variables:

 | Name                    | Type / Default value | Description   |
 |-------------------------|----------------------|---------------|